Park Manager Bryn Harmer

 Not Just What I Do -- It's Who I Am

-Bryn Harmer grew up vacationing and camping in state parks, which taught her to appreciate nature and to want to spend her life protecting and managing it.
+Bryn Harmer grew up vacationing and camping in state parks, which taught him to appreciate nature and to want to spend his life protecting and managing it.

-Originally from Illinois, Bryn received her associates degree in biology from Lincoln Land Community College in Springfield, IL and a bachelor’s in forestry from Southern Illinois University.
+Originally from Illinois, Bryn received his associates degree in biology from Lincoln Land Community College in Springfield, IL and a bachelor’s in forestry from Southern Illinois University.

-After working at Lincoln Memorial Garden and Giant City, state parks in Illinois, Bryn found her way to South Carolina.
-She has worked at the Mountain Bridge Wilderness Area, Keowee-Toxaway State Park, and now holds the park manager position for both Lee State Park and Woods Bay State Park.
+After working at Lincoln Memorial Garden and Giant City, state parks in Illinois, Bryn found his way to South Carolina.
+He has worked at the Mountain Bridge Wilderness Area, Keowee-Toxaway State Park, was the manager for both Lee State Park and Woods Bay State Park and now holds the position of the Park Manager of the Mountain Bridge Wilderness Area with includes Caesars Head and Jones Gap state parks.

-Bryn's responsibilities include supervising five full-time rangers, budget planning and tracking, revenue collection and reporting, facility inspections, project planning and assisting staff with projects.
-The most satisfying aspect of her job is being accountable for resource management, which means she protects and maintains the natural, cultural and historical features of both parks on a daily basis.
+Bryn's responsibilities include supervising full-time rangers, budget planning and tracking, revenue collection and reporting, facility inspections, project planning and assisting staff with projects.
+The most satisfying aspect of his job is being accountable for resource management, which means he protects and maintains the natural, cultural and historical features of the parks on a daily basis.

-It’s because of her passion for protecting and enjoying nature that Bryn encourages others to become a park ranger, especially if they don’t mind getting their hands a little dirty.
-As for Bryn, she couldn’t imagine doing anything else.
+It’s because of his passion for protecting and enjoying nature that Bryn encourages others to become a park ranger, especially if they don’t mind getting their hands a little dirty.
+As for Bryn, he couldn’t imagine doing anything else.

 “Being a park ranger is not just what I do, it’s who I am.”